Hittites: Downfall and demise of the kingdom

-Hattusili's son, Tudhaliya IV, was the last strong Hittite king able to keep the Assyrians out of the Hittite heartland to some degree at least, though he too lost much territory to them, and was heavily defeated by Tukulti-Ninurta I of Assyria in the Battle of Nihriya.
-He even temporarily annexed the island of Cyprus, before that too fell to Assyria.
-The last king, Šuppiluliuma II also managed to win some victories, including a naval battle against Alashiya off the coast of Cyprus.
-But the Assyrians, under Ashur-resh-ishi I had by this time annexed much Hittite territory in Asia Minor and Syria, driving out and defeating the Babylonian king Nebuchadnezzar I in the process, who also had eyes on Hittite lands.
+Bryce sees the Great Kingdom's end as a gradual disintegration.
+Pointing to the death of Hattusili as a starting point.
+Tudhaliya would have to put down rebellions and plots against his rule.
+This was not abnormal.
+However the Hittite military were stretched thin, due to a lack of manpower and hits to the population of the Empire.
+Putting down revolts and civil wars with brute force was not something Hatti could do to the same extent anymore.
+Every soldier was also a worker away from the economy, such as food production.
+Thus, casualties from war became ever more costly and unsustainable.

 The Sea Peoples had already begun their push down the Mediterranean coastline, starting from the Aegean, and continuing all the way to Canaan, founding the state of Philistia – taking Cilicia and Cyprus away from the Hittites en route and cutting off their coveted trade routes.
 This left the Hittite homelands vulnerable to attack from all directions, and Hattusa was burnt to the ground sometime around 1180 BC following a combined onslaught from new waves of invaders: the Kaskians, Phrygians and Bryges.
 The Hittite Kingdom thus vanished from historical records, much of the territory being seized by Assyria.
-Alongside with these attacks, many internal issues also led to the end of the Hittite kingdom.
+Alongside these attacks, many internal issues also led to the end of the Hittite Kingdom.
 The end of the kingdom was part of the larger Bronze Age Collapse.
-A study of tree rings of juniper trees growing in the region showed a change to drier conditions from the 13th century BC into the 12th century BC with three years consecutive drought in 1196, 1197 and 1198 BC.
+A study of tree rings of juniper trees growing in the region showed a change to drier conditions from the 13th century BC into the 12th century BC with drought for three consecutive years in 1198, 1197 and 1196 BC.